Plan your business start-up

 Vision and business concept

-It can be useful to spend time during the planning phase formulating a vision and business concept for your idea.
+It can be useful to spend time during the planning phase formulating a vision and business concept for your start-up.

 A vision is a desired future position which you and your business want to achieve in the long term, and will act as a guide for your future business.
 An idea becomes a business concept when it can meet a need in the market and give a competitive edge which can be maintained over time.
 A business concept describes what you want to sell and to whom and how the customers will buy from you.